THIS SELF DRIVE TOUR HAS YOU EXPLORING THE VARIOUS FACETS OF IRELAND & EXPERIENCING THE BEAUTIFUL LANDSCAPES OF THIS "EMERALD ISLAND"!

-Upon arrival meet with your English speaking guide & enjoy a Walking tour of the Walled City of Derry.
+Upon arrival, you may wish to enjoy a Walking tour of the Walled City of Derry.
 Founded in the 6th century by St. Columba, Derry is the 2nd largest city & port of Northern Ireland.

 In 1613 the city was selected as a major plantation project, organised by the London livery companies.
 It was in this year that the walls of Derry were built to protect the town from the Gaelic chieftains in Donegal.

 This morning depart Donegal and travel along the Antrim coast to Belfast, visiting the Giants Causeway en route.

 The Causeway was formed more than 60 million years ago when red-hot lava erupted onto the surface of the earth & was cooled by the sea to form the columns which make up the Giants Causeway.